ihr-it-projekt/DayZModsInfo/DailyReward/Readme.md

 ![TB Daily Reward](./logo_new.png)

 ## Description
-This Mod allows you in DayZ to get a reward for everyday you play on the server.
+This mod allows you in DayZ to get a reward for every day you play on the server.

 ## Shop Link
 https://www.themodbase.com/mods/TBDailyReward